Fatal train collision with bus resulted from unsafe, humped road crossing, NTSB says

 The problem is common and widespread, investigators said.
 Biloxi has 29 high-profile railroad crossings and forbids its fire trucks from crossing all but four of them.

-During the three years between track maintenance at Main Street in February 2014 and the accident, Biloxi had 23 vehicles grounding on its railroad crossings.
+During the three years between track maintenance at Main Street in February 2014 and the accident, Biloxi had 23 vehicles grounded on its railroad crossings.

 “In terms of their decisions, all of them were more or less doing the right thing, but we still ended up with the wrong result: the collision of a train with a motorcoach full of passengers," Sumwalt said.